usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

   - Configuration requirements
   - Connection requirements
   - Manufacturer established requirement
+- Ability to restrict use of IOT device components (e.g., ports, functions, protocols, services, microphones, video, etc.).
+- Ability to restrict use of IOT device services.
 - Ability for only authorized entities to enforce the established local and remote access requirements.
 - Ability for only authorized entities to prevent external access to the IoT device management interface.
 - Ability for only authorized entities to control access to the device's network interface.